 In Flotal E,

-• Paint layers are used to protect the silver layer.
-The top protective wet paint is 100% lead free and the wet primer paint contains less than 0.5% lead by weight,
+- Paint layers are used to protect the silver layer.
+The top protective wet paint is 100% lead-free, and the wet primer paint contains less than 0.5% lead salt by weight.

 In Flotal Ultra Clear,

-• Low iron float glass is used in the fully automatic production on the mirror line.
+- Low-iron flat glass is used in the fully automated production on the mirror line.